What is an interest rate floor?

 For a given floor structure (amount protected, duration and floor rate) the cost of the floor premium will fluctuate over time based on changes in market expectations regarding the future path of interest rates and interest rate volatility.

-What are the risks of borrower floors?
+What are the risks of interest rate floors?

 Loss of premium

-The worst that can happen is the borrower pays the premium for the floor but does not receive any payments from it, for example if the interest rate stays above the floor rate for the life of the instrument.
+The worst that can happen is the borrower pays the premium for the floor but does not receive any payments from it, for example if the floating interest rate stays above the floor rate for the life of the instrument.

 Provided that the floor premium has been paid, there can never be a penalty to exit a floor early.
 The floor’s early redemption value will always be positive or zero.
 The early redemption value of a floor tends to decline as time passes.